whiteribbonalliance/dashboard-api/README.md

     4. `campaign_subtext` Required - The campaign subtext.
     5. `site_title` Required - Title of the dashboard.
     6. `site_description` Required - A description of the dashboard.
-    7. `file` Required - This can either be a local file in the config folder, a direct link or from the cloud service defined in the env variables. e.g. `"file" : {"local" : "file.csv"}` or `"file" : {"url" : "https://example.com/file.csv"}` or `"file" : {"cloud" : "blob_name.csv"}`.
+    7. `file` Required - This can either be a local file in the config folder, a URL to the file, or from the cloud service defined in the env variables. e.g. `"file" : {"local" : "file.csv"}` or `"file" : {"url" : "https://example.com/file.csv"}` or `"file" : {"cloud" : "blob_name.csv"}`.
 The responses in the CSV have to be lemmatized, read step 5.
 If you are using `cloud`, it is necessary to set `CLOUD_SERVICE` and fill in the env variables for `Google` or `Azure`.
 Upload the CSV file at `GOOGLE_CLOUD_STORAGE_BUCKET_FILE` or `AZURE_STORAGE_CONTAINER_FILE`.
     8. `respondent_noun_singular`: Optional - Respondent noun singular.
     9. `respondent_noun_plural`: Optional - Respondent noun plural.
-    10. `video_link` - Optional - A Link to a video related to the dashboard.
+    10. `video_url` - Optional - A url to a video related to the dashboard.
-    11. `about_us_link` - Optional - Link to a page about the campaign.
+    11. `about_us_url` - Optional - url to a page about the campaign.
     12. `questions` Optional - If there's more than one response included in the data, add the question that relates to it inside `config.json` at `questions` e.g. `"questions": {"q1": "Question 1", "q2" : "Question 2"}`, the user will be able to see the questions in the front-end and switch between responses.